top of page

 After you apply the tape, leave your test strip on for a minimum of 24 hours.

 After 24-48 hours, safely remove your test strip with oil.
-Once removed, inspect the area where it was for anything abnormal and you should have a good idea if it's okay to continue using TransTape.
+Once removed, inspect the area where it was and you should have a good idea if it's okay to continue using TransTape.

 If you experience ANY pain, severe itching or extreme discomfort, remove the tape as quickly and safely as possible.